yeetaaron1/yeetaaron1/README.md

 # 👋 Hi, I'm Aaron

 ### 👀 Interests
 I'm a college student studying business and programming.
 Thanks to the Minecraft Java community, I've learned—and am still learning—how to code in Java, along with other skills like JavaScript, Python, and a bit of C# and C++.
 I’m passionate about creating Minecraft mods, plugins, addons, and resource packs (and, of course, other projects that aren’t Minecraft-related).
-I've also developed skills in server management, focusing on seamless integrations between Java and Bedrock editions.
+I've also developed skills in server management.
 Additionally, I enjoy coding Discord bots, building websites, and developing custom APIs.

 ### 🌱 Currently Learning
 - Advanced Minecraft plugin development using the Velocity, BungeeCord, Paper (Spigot), Forge, and Fabric APIs